MicrosoftDocs/win32/desktop-src/HyperV_v2/calculatepossiblereserve-msvm-processorpool.md

 ---
-Description: 'This method is used to find the actual reserve with the input parameter being the number of virtual machine processors for which the reserve is calculated.' ms.assetid: 'C0497900-00F3-4975-9D12-C82C13C03D8E'
+Description: This method is used to find the actual reserve with the input parameter being the number of virtual machine processors for which the reserve is calculated. ms.assetid: C0497900-00F3-4975-9D12-C82C13C03D8E
-title: 'CalculatePossibleReserve method of the Msvm\_ProcessorPool class'
+title: CalculatePossibleReserve method of the Msvm\_ProcessorPool class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CalculatePossibleReserve method of the Msvm\_ProcessorPool class